adrianblakey/adrianblakey/README.md

 # Welcome to Adrian (Arseny) and Richard's Technologies

 This is the home of the Remora1 slot car eComm, a brushless electronic commutator.
 It's a little electronic gizmo that you need to run a brushless slot car motor.
+The latest files are always in the git repo.

 It'll also be the place where we'll list some other things we've been working on.